Navigating the EU-U.S. trade relationship

 Let us be clear at the outset.
 Brexit was always going to be a lose-lose situation for both the UK and the EU.
 Having said that, the Trade and Cooperation Agreement (TCA) agreed on Christmas Eve between the UK and the EU which provisionally entered into force on 1 January this year was a very significant achievement for the two negotiating teams.

 It represents a significant improvement over the ‘no deal’ Brexit that had threatened in the previous weeks.
-Critically, it prevents the imposition of tariffs on UK-EU trade, although subject to rules of origin to determine eligibility for the zero-tariff preferences.… Read the rest
+Critically, it prevents the imposition of tariffs on UK-EU trade, although subject to rules of origin to determine eligibility for the zero-tariff preferences.
+As important, it provides an agreed basis on which to develop the longer-term relationship between the two parties.
+This is far preferable to the outcome we would have faced if there had been a bad-tempered break-up followed by a debilitating blame game.

 The protective effect of EU agricultural tariffs

 The 2019 EU Trade Policy Review was recently published by the World Trade Organisation (WTO).
 The trade policy review process takes place every two years for major economies and is an important transparency tool.
 The country under review produces a policy report summarising major trade policy developments since the last review.
 A second report is written independently by the WTO Secretariat.
 These reports are then discussed by the full membership in the WTO’s Trade Policy Review Body.
-Indeed, the EU received more than 1,600 written questions from other WTO members on these reports to which it has provided written answers (unfortunately, the latter files are restricted and not publicly available on the WTO website).… Read the rest
+Indeed, the EU received more than 1,600 written questions from other WTO members on these reports to which it has provided written answers (unfortunately, the latter files are restricted and not publicly available on the WTO website).

 Which EU countries will bear the brunt of a hard Brexit?